Skip to navigation Skip to content

 PP and/or Family Assistance Act payment.

 They may have to continue to update their income estimate.
-Even though they are leaving to live overseas, their estimate must include all income they will earn during the entire income year, including any foreign income.
+Even though they are leaving to live overseas, their estimate must include all income they will earn during the entire income year, including foreign income.

 The script will normally pick this up as long as the previous absence is recorded.
 If PP or FTB is cancelling for this reason and the Service Officer believes they should be payable, the problem could be incorrect recording of residence, arrivals or departures.
 Code the Country of Residence (CRES), Immigration Advised Movements (RSIM) and/or Customer Advised Travel Details (RSCD) screens.